amaan-1921/stepwise-dpo-implementation/LLM_USAGE.md

 - Used ChatGPT to suggest required packages for project setup.
 - Added core libraries to `requirements.txt` for dataset loading, OpenAI usage, and trainer utilities.
 - Was assisted to update .gitignore to exclude cache, envs, results, and reference code
+- Used ChatGPT to generate `process_prm800k.py` for loading and previewing prm800k dataset.
+- Helped me with an exploration notebook `explore_prm800k.ipynb` to inspect structure and test step-splitting.

+---